ryatoa/panther-docs/panther/sending-events/aws.md

 So to easily build and upload the code to AWS, you must install SAM first.

->_Please note: The AWS SAM tool requires that you have setup the AWS CLI tools first, and that you can use them to access your account:  [docs.aws.amazon.com/cli/index.html](https://docs.aws.amazon.com/cli/index.html){:target="_blank"}_
+>_Note: The AWS SAM tool requires that you have setup the AWS CLI tools first, and that you can use them to access your account:  [docs.aws.amazon.com/cli/index.html](https://docs.aws.amazon.com/cli/index.html){:target="_blank"}_

 ## Installing SAM on Linux